rasterm/rasterm/docs/API.md

 * Damage rect usage
 * Color space configuration

-Build them independently with `scripts/build-examples.ps1`; their artifacts remain under `apps/examples/build`.
+Build them independently with `scripts/build-examples.ps1`, their artifacts remain under `apps/examples/build`.

 ## Limitations

-* **Platforms:** Windows x64 using Windows Terminal with SIXEL enabled is the only supported target for 1.0.
+* **Platforms:** Windows x64 using Windows Terminal with SIXEL enabled is the only supported target for 1.x.
 * **Console Handle:** Default output requires a direct console handle.
 Use a custom output sink if you need ConPTY capture or standard output redirection.
 * **Capabilities:** Detection relies on environment variables and handle inspection rather than active terminal query negotiation.
 * **Palette Limits:** Output is capped at 256 colors per SIXEL image.
 HDR inputs are tone mapped down to SDR.
-* **Scaling:** Layout calculations are supported, but resampling/scaling pixels must be done by the caller.
+* **Scaling:** `scaleFrame()` accepts packed frames and returns owned RGB24 output.
+Indexed frame resampling is not currently provided.
-* **Distribution:** 1.0 ships as static libraries only.
+* **Distribution:** The C++ API ships as a static library.
+An optional DLL exposes the stable C ABI used by the Rust and Python bindings.
 See [`COMPATIBILITY.md`](COMPATIBILITY.md).